José-Marie Griffiths: Career

 From 2010 to 2015, Griffiths was vice president for Academic Affairs and professor at Bryant University in Rhode Island, after which she became president of Dakota State University in Madison, South Dakota.

+Griffiths at an NCLIS meeting in 2002.

 Griffiths was a member of the Task Force on Artificial Intelligence and National Security at the Center for a New American Security (CNSA), and contributed to the Education Summit (1996–2001) and the White House Cyber Workforce initiative.
 Additionally, Griffiths is an expert advisor for the National Science & Technology Medals Foundation.

 In 2018, she was nominated by the then-Chairman of the Senate Committee on Commerce, Science, and Transportations, Senator John Thune, to serve on the National Security Commission on Artificial Intelligence (NSCAI).

 Griffiths was appointed to the board of directors at Daktronics on 2 September 2020.

-In June 2021, Griffiths participated in a panel on responsible AI hosted by the Women’s Foreign Policy Group (WFPG) to discuss the recent report of the NSCAI.
+In June 2021, Griffiths participated in a panel on responsible AI hosted by the Women's Foreign Policy Group (WFPG) to discuss the recent report of the NSCAI.
 The commission concluded its work in October 2021 after it released its final report.
-Also in 2021, she became an expert advisor to the Special Competitive Studies Projects (SCSP) which continues aspects of the NSCAI’s work.
+Also in 2021, she became an expert advisor to the Special Competitive Studies Projects (SCSP) which continues aspects of the NSCAI's work.

 Griffiths is a fellow of the American Association for the Advancement of Science.
 She is also the author or co-author of nine books and numerous other publications.

 In October 2025, it was announced that Griffiths will transition from Dakota State University President to Dakota State University Chancellor.
 This move was made to provide continued support to national cyber education programs.